Freshwater seal

 Freshwater seals are pinnipeds which live in freshwater bodies.
 The group is paraphyletic in nature, the uniting factor being the environment in which these pinnipeds live.
-The vast majority of all modern seals live solely in saltwater habitats though this is likely due to the rarity of sufficiently large freshwater bodies rather than the limitation of seal biology.
+The vast majority of all modern seals live solely in saltwater habitats though this is likely due to the rarity of sufficiently large freshwater bodies rather than a limitation of seal biology.
+Many species of typically saltwater seals may occasionally frequent freshwater environments or include isolated populations in near coastal freshwater lakes.
+Additionally, a few species and subspecies are exclusively confined to freshwater bodies.

 Baikal seals

-The only exclusively freshwater seal species is the Baikal seal, locally named nerpa (нерпа).
-The Baikal seal has inhabited Lake Baikal for roughly two million years, the closest relative to it being the Arctic ringed seal whence it has likely descended.
+The Baikal seal is an exclusively freshwater seal species which is locally called nerpa (нерпа).
+It has inhabited Lake Baikal for roughly two million years, the closest relative to it being the Arctic ringed seal whence it has likely descended.
 The manner by which the baikal seal reached Lake Baikal is still not fully understood, theories include their entrance into the lake via travel up the Yenisei River or perhaps via large lakes which existed in Siberia during the Pleistocene.